Cherry Eye in Dogs: What Pup Parents Need To Know

 So, if you notice an out-of-the-ordinary red bump in the corner of your dog’s eye, it may cause some concern.
 Commonly known as cherry eye, this bump is likely the result of a prolapsed gland.
 While it’s not a dangerous condition, it can damage your pup’s tear duct and cause chronic dry eye if left untreated, making your pup extremely uncomfortable.

-The good news is that cherry eye in dogs is treatable with early detection.
-Here, we’ve outlined the symptoms and causes of cherry eye in dogs, and shared tips for managing this common condition in your pup.
+The good news is that cherry eye in dogs is treatable.
+Here, we’ve outlined the symptoms and causes of cherry eye in dogs and shared tips for managing this common condition.

 What is cherry eye?

 Unlike humans, dogs have three eyelids for each eye.
 Known as the nictitating membrane, the third eyelid is hidden in the corner of the eye inside the lower eyelid.
-The nictitating membrane provides an added layer of protection, also containing a tear gland kept in place by ligaments.
-When these ligaments stretch or detach entirely from the orbital bone, the gland can pop out of place (known as a prolapse) and become visible above the eyelid, creating the appearance of a red, cherry-like growth in the corner of your dog’s eye.
-Cherry eye is the most common term for this prolapse of the third eyelid gland.
+The nictitating membrane provides an added layer of protection and also contains a tear gland kept in place by ligaments.
+When these ligaments stretch or detach entirely from the orbital bone, the gland can pop out of place (known as a prolapse) and become visible above the eyelid.
+This creates the appearance of a red, cherry-like growth in the corner of your dog’s eye.
+Thus, cherry eye is the most common term for this prolapse of the third eyelid gland.
+One or both eyes can be affected, and you may first notice this bump when your dog is still a puppy.

-Veterinarians don’t fully understand the cause of cherry eye in dogs – but it typically results from stretched or torn ligaments in a dog’s nictitating membrane.
+Veterinarians don’t fully understand what causes cherry eye in dogs — but it typically results from stretched or torn ligaments around the inner eye.
 This strain can be caused by physical trauma, or it may occur if the affected dog breed is prone to this condition.
 If their ligaments are weaker, it’s easier for the membrane to pop out from under the third eyelid.

 Is cherry eye common in dogs?

-Generally, dog breeds that are more susceptible to developing cherry eye include:
+Generally, the dog breeds most susceptible to developing cherry eye include:

 What are the signs and symptoms of cherry eye in dogs?

 Since cherry eye appears directly on the corner of a dog’s eye, it’s easy for pet parents to detect this condition early on.
-The growth is commonly found in the corner closest to a dog’s nose, and is similar in size and shape to a cherry pit.
-It will appear as a red swollen mass on the lower eyelid, and may even be large enough to cover a significant portion of the cornea, potentially blocking a dog’s vision.
-However, it could also be small and appear periodically.
+In most cases, you’ll know it when you see it.
+The growth is commonly found in the inner corner of the eye and is similar in size and shape to a cherry pit.
+It will appear as a red swollen mass on the lower eyelid; however, it could also be small and appear periodically.
+In extreme cases, it may be large enough to cover a significant portion of the cornea, potentially blocking a dog’s vision.

-Besides the obvious swelling and protrusion on your dog’s lower eyelid, another sign of cherry eye is thick discharge.
+Thick discharge is another sign of cherry eye in some dogs.
 To curb the discomfort in their eye, your dog may attempt to paw or scratch it, causing more irritation to the already sensitive lower eyelid.
-This may also inflict scratches on the cornea or other parts of the eye, causing further damage or infection.
-Dogs with cherry eye may also blink or squint excessively – and if there’s a reduction in tear production, they may experience keratoconjunctivitis sicca (chronic dry eye), which can cause even more discomfort.
+They may accidentally scratch the cornea or other parts of the eye, causing further damage or infection.
+Dogs with cherry eye may also blink or squint excessively — and if there’s a reduction in tear production, they may experience keratoconjunctivitis sicca (chronic dry eye), which can cause even more discomfort.
 If you notice your dog pawing at their eyes or rubbing their face on the floor, you should take them to the veterinarian.

-Cherry eye can come or go, but often permanently prolapses on either lower eyelid.
-Over time, this condition can make your dog prone to dry eye and infections and cause severe dry eye irritation.
-Early-stage cherry eye in dogs isn’t painful, and your dog may not even know something is wrong with their lower eyelid.
+Cherry eye can come or go, but the prolapse is often permanent.
+Over time, this condition can make your dog prone to infections and cause severe dry eye irritation.
+Fortunately, early-stage cherry eye in dogs isn’t painful for most pups, and your dog probably doesn’t even know something is wrong.
 Nonetheless, any sign of cherry eye or unusual symptoms should be taken seriously and immediately brought to your veterinarian’s attention.

 How is cherry eye in dogs diagnosed and treated?

-If you think your pup may have cherry eye, it’s important to seek medical treatment from the vet as soon as possible, since untreated cherry eye can lead to major health concerns over time.
-To properly diagnose cherry eye, your vet will perform an eye examination to see if your pup has a prolapsed gland.
+If you think your pup may have cherry eye, talk to your veterinarian as a first step.
+Left untreated, cherry eye can lead to health concerns over time.
+For a proper diagnosis, your vet will perform an eye examination to check for a prolapsed gland.
 They may even run a series of diagnostic tests to better understand your pet’s eye health.

 The severity of cherry eye in dogs varies.
 If caught early, some mild cases only require a warm compress and topical anti-inflammatories, while others may require surgery to replace the third eyelid.
 At your first visit, your vet may prescribe dog-safe eye drops to reduce inflammation in their eye.
 Although they can provide much-needed moisture and comfort, eye drops are not a cure for cherry eye.
-Surgery is the only option to fully relieve your pup from cherry eye.
-Non-surgical treatment can temporarily ease your pup’s discomfort, but is not enough to prevent another prolapse from forming on their lower eyelid.
+Surgery is the only option to fully relieve your pup’s cherry eye.
+Non-surgical treatment options can temporarily ease your pup’s discomfort, but it won’t prevent another prolapse from forming on their lower eyelid.

 Christina Rasmussen